KDE/digikam-doc/batch_queue/bqm_workflow.rst

 .. contents::

-On the bottom right, the Batch Queue Manager has a tab named **Workflow** which is empty by default.
-This view is a list where user can store the preferred set of tools to assign to queues.
-This list is saved and restored between sessions and can be re-used as well.
+The Batch Queue Manager has a tab named **Workflow** in the bottom right of the window which is empty by default.
+This view is a list where the user can store the preferred set of tools to assign to queues.
+This list is saved and restored between sessions allowing the re-use of the workflow.

-A workflow store:
+A workflow stores:

-    - The order of tools to run over a queue from the **Assigned Tools** view.
+    - The order of the tools to apply to a queue from the **Assigned Tools** view.
-    - For each tools, all settings customized in **Tools Settings** view.
+    - All individual tool settings customized in the **Tools Settings** view .
     - All settings from the **Queue Settings** view.

- This allows to reproduce easily the items batch processing adjusted for your use cases.
-A workflow has tree properties to be identified in the **Workflow** tab:
+Workflows allow easy reproduction of the tools and settings used for batch processing, all adjusted for your specific use cases.
+A workflow has three properties identified in the **Workflow** tab:

-    - A **Title** as text to name the workflow.
+    - A **Title** to name the workflow.
-    - A **Description** as text to give details about a workflow.
+    - A **Description** to give details about a workflow.
-    - The amount of tools registered.
+    - The number of tools stored in the workflow.

- All this information is stored in an XML file hosted in your home directory.
+ All of this information is stored in an XML file hosted in your home directory.

 .. figure:: images/bqm_workflow_view.webp
     :alt:
     :align: center

-    The Batch Queue Manager Workflow Stores all Settings to Apply on a Queue
+    The Batch Queue Manager Workflow Stores all Settings to Apply to a Queue

-To create a new Workflow, select your tools from **Base Tools** tab and drag and drop items to **Assigned Tools** list to create your sequence.
-When all is done, right click with mouse over the list to show the pop-up menu and select the **Create Workflow** option.
-A dialog will appears to fill the workflow **Title** and **Description** properties.
-Press **OK** to append the new item on the **Workflow** tab.
+To create a new Workflow, select tools from the **Base Tools** tab and drag and drop items to **Assigned Tools** list to create a tool sequence.
+Adjust the tool settings as needed.
+Then right click on the tool list to bring up the context menu, and select the **Create Workflow** option.
+A dialog will appear to enter the workflow **Title** and **Description** properties.
+Press **OK** to append the new item to the **Workflow** tab.

 .. figure:: images/bqm_workflow_create_dialog.webp
     :alt: